ImmunoGen Inc. (IMGN) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for IMGN is $12.00, which is $8.49 above the current market price.
-The public float for IMGN is 219.84M, and currently, shorts hold a 11.37% of that float.
-The average trading volume for IMGN on April 03, 2023 was 3.42M shares.
+The average price point forecasted by analysts for ImmunoGen Inc. (IMGN) is $12.00, which is $8.44 above the current market price.
+The public float for IMGN is 219.84M, and currently, short sellers hold a 11.37% ratio of that float.
+The average trading volume of IMGN on April 06, 2023 was 3.33M shares.

 IMGN’s Market Performance

-IMGN’s stock has seen a 1.32% increase for the week, with a -13.71% drop in the past month and a -25.58% fall in the past quarter.
-The volatility ratio for the week is 4.44%, and the volatility levels for the past 30 days are at 5.37% for ImmunoGen Inc. The simple moving average for the last 20 days is -2.78% for IMGN stock, with a simple moving average of -22.23% for the last 200 days.
+IMGN stock saw a decrease of 1.57% in the past week, with a monthly decline of -7.38% and a quarterly a decrease of -18.79%.
+The volatility ratio for the week is 5.14%, and the volatility levels for the last 30 days are 5.42% for ImmunoGen Inc. (IMGN).
+The simple moving average for the last 20 days is 0.14% for IMGN stock, with a simple moving average of -21.34% for the last 200 days.

 Analysts’ Opinion of IMGN